 We utilize net interest income simulations to analyze short-term income sensitivities to changes in interest rates.
 Table 21 presents, for the twelve months subsequent to December 31, 2013 and 2012, an estimate of the change in net interest income that would result from a gradual and immediate change in interest rates, moving in a parallel fashion over the entire yield curve, relative to the measured base case scenario.
 The base case scenario assumes the balance sheet and interest rates are generally unchanged.
 With the recent rise in interest rates and changes to our balance sheet mix, our net interest income simulations indicated that the base case scenario as of December 31, 2013 was approximately 6.8% higher compared to December 31, 2012.
-As a result, our net interest income sensitivity to changes in interest rates for the twelve months subsequent to December 31, 2013 was the diversification of our investment securities portfolio into securities which were less rate-sensitive, such as municipal and corporate bonds, and the reduction of our positions in mortgage-related assets in order to reduce extension risk in rising interest rate environments.
+As a result, our net interest income sensitivity to changes in interest rates for the twelve months subsequent to December 31, 2013 was less sensitive compared to the sensitivity profile for the twelve months subsequent to December 31, 2012.
+Also contributing to the reduced sensitivity profile as of December 31, 2013 was the diversification of our investment securities portfolio into securities which were less rate-sensitive, such as municipal and corporate bonds, and the reduction of our positions in mortgage-related assets in order to reduce extension risk in rising interest rate environments.
 As a result of our strategy to maintain a relatively short investment portfolio duration, net interest income is expected to increase as interest rates rise.